fapapa/fapapa.github.io/resume.md

 **Stack**: Ruby on Rails, PostgreSQL

 Simply a matter of deleting some unnecessary lines and updating the unit tests.
-I wanted to get a flavour for installing GDK and stepping through the workflow of squashing bugs and adding features, while lowering Gitlab's technical debt.
+I wanted to get a flavor for installing GDK and stepping through the workflow of squashing bugs and adding features, while lowering Gitlab's technical debt.